AdobeDocs/advertising.nl-NL/help/dsp/campaign-management/placements/future/placement-manage-bid-multipliers-addl-procs.md

      >[!NOTE]
      >
      >Als u een veld leeg laat, worden alle waarden voor dat doeltype verwijderd.<!-- Verify and re-word if needed.
-I'm not sure if you'll be able to have multiple data rows (one per placement) or if there will be only one data row applicable for all. -->
+I'm not sure if you'll be able to have multiple data rows (one per placement) or if there only one data row is applicable for all. -->

       1. Klikken **[!UICONTROL CSV Edit]** rechtsboven.